rbanick/cost_time_nepal/README.md

 A scripted routine for analyzing Cost Time accessibility rasters for various facility types in Nepal.
 These are prepared in a separate ArcGIS Model Builder environment.

-The script divides the rasters into zones, polygonizes them, aggregates the population for each and creates summary charts for every local government unit from the results.
+The Classification Analysis script divides the rasters into zones, polygonizes them, aggregates the population for each and creates summary charts for every local government unit from the results.

+The Catchment Analysis script merges all the calculated facility catchment areas, subtracts them from administrative units, calculates the population uncovered per admin unit and returns a shapefile.

-The script involves a lot of moving parts.
+These scripts involve a lot of moving parts.
 This is because QGIS and ArcGIS both crashed on the Union and Dissolve operations, which involve huge datasets.
 Thus GRASS and PostGIS are required.
-My system Python is scrambled at the moment so command line was preferred, although I would like to developt this into a Python script in the future.
+My system Python is scrambled at the moment so command line was preferred, although I would like to develop this into a Python script in the future.
+In the shorter term I may consolidate around GRASS as I'm slowly figured out how to make it as responsive as PostGIS.

 This script is a work in progress with acknowledge flaws.
-There are inefficiencies and ugly workarounds for my problematic Python.
+There are inefficiencies and ugly workarounds for my problematic Python and partial GRASS knowledge.
 Comments / PRs are always welcome.

 ## Dependencies